gnh1201/reasonableframework/README.md

 ## Specification
 - Database connection (via PDO, MySQLi (MySQL Improved), MySQL Tranditional, Oracle(OCI))
 - RVH Structure: `R` is Route (like as `controller`), `V` is View, `H` is Helper (like as `import` on Python or Go or NodeJS), Model is optional.
+- WebApp Sandbox: You can use legacy apps without modifying the source code.

 ## Compatible
 - Tested in PHP 5.3.3